 One student trustee, the National Student Vice Chair-Elect, will be elected from a slate of three student trustee candidates each year.
 Student trustees normally serve a three-year term beginning on July 1 of the year elected to the board.
-In 2020, the National Student Vice Chair-Elect will come on the board in advance of its October meeting.

 Student trustees are divided into three staggered classes based on their terms of service.
 Student trustees must be enrolled in or admitted to a degree program at the time of their initial election to the Board.
 In the second year of service, the student trustee shall serve as the National Student Vice Chair and as chair of the Student Advisory Board.
 All student trustees will serve as members of the Mission Committee.

-Nominees will be evaluated by the Board Nominations Subcommittee on the basis of the aforementioned qualifications as well as their (a) local, regional and/or national visibility in the Society, (b) participation in the Society at the local, regional, or national level, and (c) other contributions to the Society that relate to the advancement of O∆K’s mission and ideals.
+Nominees will be evaluated by the Board Nominations Committee on the basis of the aforementioned qualifications as well as their (a) local, regional and/or national visibility in the Society, (b) participation in the Society at the local, regional, or national level, and (c) other contributions to the Society that relate to the advancement of O∆K’s mission and ideals.